 You can use it to restore your Filter Key settings.

 Filter Keys are one of the best options available on Windows 10 for those who need accessibility.
 It makes sure that those with hand tremors can still use Windows 10 like everyone else.
-So if you have such issue or know who has, and they are struggling, you should enable it for them.
-Make sure to try it out on Notepad or Word to double check its working as expected.
+So if you have such an issue or know who has, and they are struggling, you should enable it for them.
+Make sure to try it out on Notepad or Word to double-check if it is working as expected.